 Since the 1950s, the work of the Observatories has included an outstandingly successful Doctor of Philosophy program.
-RSAA currently has over 40 PhD students; over half of them international students.
+RSAA currently has over 40 PhD students; over on third of them international students.
 Stromlo graduates can be found in many of the world's major astronomical centres.

 The PhD program offers students access to state-of-the-art optical, infra-red, radio, and computational facilities and draws on the expertise of some 50 RSAA astronomers, as well as researchers at CSIRO's Australia Telescope National Facility, the Australian Astronomical Observatory, and collaborators around the world.

 - Observational and theoretical aspects of extra-solar planets

 - Supernovae and gamma-ray bursts